mujee7/ERC20Token/README.md

 # ERC20Token
-I have created an ERC20 token which follows all the necessary requirements and passed all the require tests.
+I have created an ERC20 token which follows all the necessary requirements forERC20 Token and passed all the require tests.
 I have shared the test file too